andyskw/signmeup/README.md

 ### Frontend testing

-Frontend test cases are build on karma - mocha - chai - sinon - ng-mocks, so that it is consistent with the backend, and it's easier to maintain.
+Frontend test cases are build on karma - mocha - chai - sinon - ng-mocks, so that it is consistent with the backend tests, and it's easier to maintain.

 To start the test runner, you can say:

-    ./node_modules/.bin/karma start
+    npm run test:frontend

 #### Frontend coverage report

-Istanbul is also wired in for the frontend, so you can check the coverage report for angular as well.
+Istanbul is also wired in for the frontend tests, so you can check the coverage report for angular as well.

     open ./coverage/karma/report-html/index.html